CUHK-AIM-Group/LGS/README.md

   'resolution': [64, 64, 64, 100]
 }
 ```
 - (2) While training EndoGaussian, EndoGaussian's two saving processs are at different times, one before pruning the Gaussians and the other after pruning.
-Please refer to [here](https://github.com/CUHK-AIM-Group/LGS/issues/7) and get the consistant models.
+Please refer to [here](https://github.com/CUHK-AIM-Group/LGS/issues/7) and get the consistent models.

 ### 📏Metric Evaluation
 Run the following code to render and get the evaluaton.